SimpleStepper/Python-Data-Cleaning-with-Pandas/README.md

 ## Phone Number Reformatting
 <img width="421" height="251" alt="image" src="https://github.com/user-attachments/assets/df4e6ead-d323-44b1-b285-81c64b377cbb" />

 This task was the trickiest part in this project and was more challenging than initially planned - however using Regex made the process more simple and a great skill to pick up.
-I approached the problem as follows.
+I approached the problem as follows:

 ```python
 # Clean phone numbers to match 111-111-1111 formatting